StudySteno/StudySteno-Plover-Contractions/README.md

 Note that the entry `WOPBT` was changed to the word "wont" which, while it's not a commonly-used word anymore, should remain in the dictionary.

 ## Anything that starts with I
-Sometimes entries use EU, sometimes they use AOEU ... sigh... resolving the conflicts in this family is a challenge that probably dates back to 1911... for the most part, most I family phrases and contracted phrases use AOEU for I, but there are some noteable exceptions, such as:
+Some default entries use `EU`, some  use `AOEU` ... sigh... resolving the conflicts in this family is a challenge that probably dates back to 1911... this is a work in progress.
+For the most part, most entries use `AOEU` for I, but there are some noteable exceptions, such as:

-> `EULD` "I would"
+> `EULD` "I would" (because `AOEULD` is "island" and although there are other entries for "island" I kinda like this one...)
-> "EU*LD": "I'd" (can't use *EUD because that maps to "Idaho")
+> `EU*LD` "I'd" (because `*EUD` maps to "Idaho")
-> "AOEUD": "I had" (can't use EUD because that maps to id and just don't get me started whinging ...)
+> `AOEUD` "I had" (because EUD maps to id and just don't get me started whinging on all the variations of I.D.
+ID id ...)
-> "AO*EUD": "I’d"
+> `AO*EUD` "I’d"

 # HOW TO INSTALL
 Simply download _contractions.json_ file, then add it to your Plover dictionaries by clicking the big, round green + button at the bottom of the main screen.
 By clicking and dragging, move _contractions.json_ so that it is **higher** priority then _main.json_ and _commands.json_ dictionarys, but either below or above your _user.json_ dictionary file in priority, depending on your preference.